Skip to main content

 • making sure your home is well ventilated to help avoid condensation

-• minor maintenance such as changing light bulbs or smoke alarm batteries
+• small jobs likes changing light bulbs or smoke alarm batteries

-You only need to maintain your home to a reasonable level.
-You do not have to leave it in a better condition than when you moved in.
+You do not have to leave your home in a better condition than when you moved in.

 Reporting problems